-Modified distillers grains revenue decreased 24% in the first quarter of fiscal year 2024 compared to the first quarter of fiscal year 2023 due to a 35% decrease in the average selling price per ton sold, partially offset by an 18% increase in tons sold.
-The decrease in the modified distillers grains selling price resulted primarily from a decrease in corn prices.
+Modified distillers grains revenue increased 3% in the second quarter of fiscal year 2024 compared to the second quarter of fiscal year 2023 due to a 67% increase in the tons sold, offset by a decrease in the average selling price per ton sold of 38%.
+Modified distillers grains revenue decreased 13% in the first six months of fiscal year 2024 compared to the first six months of fiscal year 2023 due to a 38% decrease in the average selling price per ton sold, offset by a 41% increase in tons sold during the same period.
+The decrease in the modified distillers grains selling price resulted primarily from a decrease in corn prices as prices tend to move in the same direction.
 Our consolidated plants' decisions to sell modified or dried distillers grains fluctuates from time to time based upon market conditions.